quaderno/quaderno-woocommerce/readme.txt

 4. Example of a receipt

 == Changelog ==

 = 1.10 =
+* New: Use translations from wordpress.org
+* New: Admins can show/hide the Tax ID field

+= 1.10 =
 * New: Support for WooCommerce Payment Gateway Based Fees